DioxusLabs/dioxus/packages/signals/README.md

 # Dioxus Signals

-Dioxus Signals is an ergonomic Copy runtime for data with local subscriptions in Dioxus.
+Dioxus Signals is an ergonomic Copy runtime for data with local subscriptions.

 ## Copy Data